hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 **Success Response**

-The object contents is returned in the response body and meta data is returned in the response headers.
+The object content is returned in the response body and metadata is returned in the response headers.
-Since the HTTP Succes code is written to the response stream before the response body and headers are returned, it is possible that you will see a 200 Success code even though the the transfer of headers or body had a failure.
+Since the HTTP Success code is written to the response stream before the response body and headers are returned, it is possible that you will see a 200 Success code even though the the transfer of headers or body had a failure.
 You should check that the length of the actual body is the same as the [Content_Length](#content_length_response) response header.
 Ideally, you should also